pabrojast/ckanext-schemingdcat/README.md

 	Ckan needs to "fix" multivalued fields to be able to recover values correctly for faceting, so this step must be done in order to use faceting with multivalued fields.

 ### Icons
-Icons for each field option in the [`scheming file`](ckanext/scheming_dcat/schemas/geodcatap/geodcatap_datasets.yaml) can be set in multiple ways:
+Icons for each field option in the [`scheming file`](ckanext/schemingdcat/schemas/geodcatap/geodcatap_datasets.yaml) can be set in multiple ways:

 - Set a root directory path for icons for each field using the `icons_dir` key in the scheming file.
-- If `icons_dir` is not defined, the directory path is guessed starting from the value provided for the `scheming_dcat.icons_dir` parameter in the CKAN config file, adding the name of the field as an additional step to the path (`public/images/icons/{field_name`).
+- If `icons_dir` is not defined, the directory path is guessed starting from the value provided for the `schemingdcat.icons_dir` parameter in the CKAN config file, adding the name of the field as an additional step to the path (`public/images/icons/{field_name`).
 - For each option, use the `icon` setting to provide the last steps of the icon path from the field's root path defined before.
 This value may be just a file name or include a path to add to the icon's root directory.
 - If `icon` is not used, a directory and file name are guessed from the option's value.
 - Icons files are tested for existence when using `schemingdct_schema_icon` function to get them.
 If the file doesn't exist, the function returns `None`.
 Icons can be provided by any CKAN extension in its `public` directory.